No More Pancake Syrup? Climate Change Could Bring an End To Sugar Maples - Slashdot

 Maybe there's a reason, but the excerpt provided does not give it or even hint at it.
 (And I won't break tradition by actually reading TFA.)

-Freeze thaw cycles (Score:2)
+Freeze thaw cycles (Score:4, Informative)

 Maybe there's a reason, but the excerpt provided does not give it or even hint at it.